tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 ## 4) Write psuedocode first.

 The whiteboard is the ultimate test of your programming ability.
 Pretend like you're the computer and write out the code that will do what you want.
 Once you do that, then go to your IDE, write it, and test.
-If it crashes, your thought process was wrong, go to Google and Stack Overflow to figure it out.
+If it crashes, your thought process was wrong, then go to Google and Stack Overflow to figure it out.

 As an extension, it's important to handwrite your psuedocode on a whiteboard.
 Writing things with your hands requires motor skills, and this activates more regions of the brain.
 Education researchers have discovered that handwritten notes result in more learning than notes taken on a keyboard.